Make a Tax-Deductible Donation to the Future

 Apply for an A-Camp Arts & Resistance Fund Campership!

 The A-Camp Arts & Resistance Fund Campership is only open to queer people of color who have interest in an arts area and would not be able to afford to attend camp otherwise.
-All applications must be submitted by March 1st, but we will be awarding Camperships on a rolling basis between now and the first week of March.
+We will be awarding Camperships on a rolling basis.

 WHAT ABOUT CAMPERSHIPS FOR non-artists and non-pocs?